Pvt. Paul A. Ratay

 Men stood for days for a drink of water.

 Disease in the camp was out of control resulting

 with as many as 50 POWs dying each day.
 The

-opened a new camp at Cabanatuan.
+new camp at Cabanatuan.

 After the war, the remains of Pvt.
-Paul Ratay were buried in Plot J, Row 6, Grave 9, at the American Military Cemetery outside Manila.
+Paul Ratay were buried identified and reburied in Plot J, Row 6, Grave 9, at the American Military Cemetery outside Manila.
 His name also appeared on a memorial headstone for the members of Saint Cyril & Methodius Catholic Church who died in WWII.
 After the church closed, the headstone was moved to Sacred Heart Catholic Church. in Barberton, Ohio